Toshiba To Cut Up To 4,000 Jobs In Japan

-Tokyo: Troubled Japanese industrial giant Toshiba said Thursday that it plans to cut up to 4,000 jobs domestically as part of a restructuring programme.
+(MENAFN- Jordan Times) TOKYO - Troubled Japanese industrial giant Toshiba said on Thursday that it plans to cut up to 4,000 jobs domestically as part of a restructuring programme.

 The announcement follows the delisting of the firm's shares in December after being taken private by a consortium in the wake of multiple crises.